How to Dry a Large Area Rug

 Use a mop and a cleaner appropriate for the surface if you’re dealing with a flood issue.

-Step 2: Bring it outdoors.
+Step 2: Bring it Outdoors

-Move the rug outdoors so you’ll have space to facilitate the next steps.
 Lay it on an open space with a flat surface.
 If that isn’t possible, try the garage.

-Step 3: Squeeze the water out.
+Step 3: Squeeze the Water Out

-Use a long-handled squeegee to start removing the water.
 Push in the direction of the pile.
-The objective is to remove as much water as possible to keep it from being sopping wet.
-If a squeegee cannot be used, a long-handled brush may work just as well.
+The objective is to remove as much water as possible to keep it from getting sopping wet.

-Step 4: Extract more water using a wet/dry vacuum.
+Step 4: Extract More Water Using a Wet/Dry vacuum.

-The rug should not have any visible saturation.
-If there are not enough towels to absorb the water, a wet-dry vacuum should be used.
-While this is a great solution, the vacuum may have to be run over areas more than once and should have a tank that should be monitored to make sure it is emptied whenever needed.
+While this is a great solution, the vacuum may have to be run over areas more than once and should have a tank that should be monitored to ensure it is emptied whenever needed.

-Step 5: Dry the rug
+Step 5: Dry the Rug

 The last step is drying the rug.
 You can do this by hanging it on a porch rail or propping it over chairs.
 If hanging the rug outdoors isn’t possible, place heavy towels underneath to continue absorbing water inside the garage or open space inside.

-Once the rug is in a condition to be cleaned, shampooing should commence.
-The next steps will require you to use a full-sized carpet cleaning machine.
 If one isn’t available, you can rent one.
 Companies like Rug Doctor and Bissell offer rental units.
 Just search for “carpet cleaning rental near me.”

-Step 1: Prep the carpet cleaning machine
+Step 1: Prep the Carpet Cleaner

-Use the right amount of carpet cleaning solution.
 Check the correct ratio in the manual.
-Manufacturers usually put in indicators on the clean water tank on how much cleaning product you should use.
+Manufacturers usually indicate how much cleaning product you should use on the clean water tank.

-Use a small amount of shampoo and work it into the rug using a brush.
-Rinse the rug with a water hose or buckets to rinse the solution away or have a professional rug cleaning company assist.
+Rinse the rug with a water hose or buckets to rinse the solution away, or have a professional rug cleaning company assist.
 Be careful only to use a little, as it is concentrated and can do more damage.

-Step 2: Use slow movements to clean the rug
+Step 2: Use Slow Movements to Clean the Rug

-Go with slow back and forth movements.
+Go with slow back-and-forth movements.
 Start on one corner and make your way to the other end.
 Move slow and steady, and let the brush do its work.

-You may need to refill the clean reservoir with water and cleaning solution multiple times for really filthy rugs.
+You may need to refill the clean reservoir with water and cleaning solution multiple times for filthy rugs.

 Watch the receptacle for the dirty water to ensure it does not overflow.
 Check the rug for any visible stains and continue cleaning if there are any remaining.

-Step 3: Hang the rug
+Step 3: Hang the Rug

 Hang the rug from a fence or line to increase the amount of air flowing throughout the rug.
 The rug must stay straight and not folded to work effectively.
 The rug may also be propped up to help the airflow.

-Step 5: Wait for it to dry.
+Step 5: Wait for It to Dry.

 If possible, use fans on both sides of the rug with the setting on high to help the rug dry.
-Large, industrial fans are excellent for this task as it can blow a large volume of air.

 You may need multiple fans, especially for huge rugs, so air passes through all areas.